The machine learning forecaster

 curl -i -H "Content-Type:application/json" -X POST -d '{"var_model": "sensor.power_load_no_var_loads"}' http://localhost:5000/action/forecast-model-tune

-This will launch the optimization routine and optimize the internal hyperparamters of the scikit-learn regressor and it will find the optimal number of lags.
+This will launch the optimization routine and optimize the internal hyperparameters of the scikit-learn regressor and it will find the optimal number of lags.
 The following are the logs with the results obtained after the optimization for a KNN regressor:

 2023-02-20 22:06:43,112 - __main__ - INFO - Backtesting and bayesian hyperparameter optimization